 Once installed, it should slide over the floor as you open and close the door, creating a good seal that blocks drafts.

-For larger gaps, especially around the frame, insulation foam is a great option.
+For larger gaps, especially around the door frames, insulation foam is a great option.
 This foam expands after application, filling in any cracks or spaces around the door that might be letting air in.

-Be careful not to overdo it.
-Too much foam can cause the door to become difficult to open or close.
+Tip: Be careful not to overdo it.
+Too much foam can cause the door set to become difficult to open or close.

 For smaller gaps, especially around the doorframe or where the door meets the wall, caulk is a fantastic solution.
 Caulk can fill in areas that weatherstripping or insulation foam may miss.
 You can easily find it in various colors to match your home's design.